 3. Preliminary Project Proposal

-In the meantime, our business analyst team does the background assessment of your business needs, project scope, and expected outcomes.
+In the meantime, our team of Business analysts does the background assessment of your business needs, project scope, and expected outcomes.
 Based on all the data, collected earlier, we prepare a formalized project proposal stipulating the following:

 At this point, we operate based on our assumptions and we are fully open to further discussions.
 In fact, that’s what we expect from you!
 How can we establish better synergy?
 What are the ways to achieve a better alignment?
 These are the points up for debate.